robert-abela/llp2/revision/lo1revision/revision_L01.md

     |- counter2
 ```
 Check the size of the debug and release executables.
 Take note of the difference the flags make.

+## 1.6 Evaluate functionality of multi-source code using a debug toolchain
+For this course you are expected to know how to use a debugger of your choice.
+Mention at least two instances where a debugger was useful while doing this task.

+A number of programs with their respective core dumps can be found at: [\llp2\revision\lo1revision\crashes](https://github.com/robert-abela/llp2/tree/master/revision/lo1revision/crashes).
+Load each pair of files (e.g. one_binary and one_core) in gdb and answer the following questions:

+* What line number of the program code was executed last?
+* Generate a stack trace of the execution at the time the core dump was created.
+* How many command line arguments were passed when the program was executed?
+* Explain what caused the core dump to be created